phac-nml/fetchdatairidanext/README.md

 In addition, references of tools and data used in this pipeline are as follows:

 - The [fastq_download_prefetch_fasterqdump_sratools](https://nf-co.re/subworkflows/fastq_download_prefetch_fasterqdump_sratools) subworkflow from nf-core.
 Custom modifications to this workflow (and underlying modules) are found in the [subworkflows/local](subworkflows/local) and [modules/local](modules/local) directories.

+- The [fastq-dl tool](https://github.com/rpetit3/fastq-dl) for grabbing data from the ENA.

 Other works this pipeline makes use of are found in the [CITATIONS.md](CITATIONS.md) file.